Louis E. Brus

-Louis Eugene Brus (born August 10, 1943) is an American chemist, and currently the Samuel Latham Mitchell Professor of Chemistry at Columbia University.
-He is the co-discoverer of the colloidal semi-conductor nanocrystals known as quantum dots.
+Louis Eugene Brus (August 10, 1943 – January 11, 2026) was an American chemist, and the Samuel Latham Mitchell Professor of Chemistry at Columbia University.
+He was the co-discoverer of the colloidal semi-conductor nanocrystals known as quantum dots.
 In 2023, he was awarded the Nobel Prize in Chemistry.

 Early life and education

-Louis Eugene Brus was born in 1943 in Cleveland, Ohio, United States of America.
+Louis Eugene Brus was born in Cleveland, Ohio, on August 10, 1943.
 During high school in Roeland Park, Kansas, he developed an interest for chemistry and physics.

 He entered Rice University in 1961 with a Naval Reserve Officers Training Corps (NROTC) college scholarship, which required him to participate in NROTC activities at sea as a midshipman.
 In 1965, he graduated at Rice with a B.S. degree in chemical physics, and then moved to Columbia University for his doctoral research.
 For his dissertation, he worked on the photodissociation of sodium iodide vapor, under the supervision of Richard Bersohn.
 After obtaining his Ph.D. degree in chemical physics in 1969, Brus returned to the Navy as a lieutenant and served as a scientific staff officer in collaboration with Lin Ming-chang, at the United States Naval Research Laboratory in Washington, D.C.

 Under the recommendation of Bersohn, Brus left the Navy permanently and joined AT&T Bell Laboratories in 1973, where he did the work that led to the discovery of quantum dots.
 In 1996, Brus left Bell Labs and joined the faculty in the Department of Chemistry at Columbia University.